Do Go On - 337 - The History of April Fools Day

 Get your head out of your ass, Dave.

-I'm not sure if this is real.
+I'm not sure of this is real.

-But until recently, this is from Marjorie Husted's Wikipedia.
+We are basically doing a report now, but until recently, this is from Marjorie Husted's Wikipedia.

 Until recently, when the company admitted she was not a real person,